The Importance of Control Activities for Your Enterprise Risk Management

 Procipient® Provides Clarity

-Organizations seeking ERM controls that effectively mitigate risk need to ensure the proper protocols are in place.
+Organizations seeking enterprise risk controls that effectively mitigate risk need to ensure the proper protocols are in place.
 Are risk management practices followed enterprise-wide?
 Are policies, procedures and processes understood and used in daily operations?

 The best way to measure control activities and keep them consistent is with Procipient®.
-This user-friendly, next-generation ERM software has configurable enterprise risk templates that simplify risk assessments for processes, procedures and policies.
+This user-friendly, next-generation enterprise risk management software has configurable enterprise risk templates that simplify risk assessments for processes, procedures and policies.

 Flexible evaluation frameworks allow you to assess the organization from any perspective.
 They evaluate the risk created by your organization’s processes, how well the controls that are built into policies and procedures mitigate those risks and provide simple, understandable residual risk scores.
 This intuitive scoring methodology makes it easy to identify problem areas, isolate weaknesses and prioritize issues.